2-semester-programmering/2-semester-gitbook/spring-introduction-2/ex-movie-facts-workshop.md

 ### 3.2 /getFirst

 (Shown in class)\
-This end-points calls a service that finds the first movie from the list.
+This end-points calls a service that finds the first movie from the list and displays it.

 ### 3.3 /getRandom

-This end-point calls a service, that finds a single random movie from the listand displays the title.
+This end-point calls a service, that finds a single random movie from the list and displays it.

 ### 3.4 /getTenSortByPopularity